SachithaAthukorala/Calculator-Java-AWT/README.md

-Certainly!
-Here's a README template for your Java AWT Calculator:

----

 # Java AWT Calculator

 This is a simple calculator implemented in Java AWT (Abstract Window Toolkit) that performs basic arithmetic operations.